DSy23/Social-Media-Analysis---UK-Beverage-Brand/README.md

 Overview

 This project focuses on comprehensive data analysis for Leffe, a renowned beer brand in the UK.
-Our analysis encompasses diverse data sources: social media metrics, e-commerce sales figures, brand tracking surveys, and Google search trends.
+Analysis encompasses diverse data sources: social media metrics, e-commerce sales figures, brand tracking surveys, and Google search trends.
 The goal is to provide actionable insights into Leffe's market presence, consumer behavior, and brand perception.

 Data Sources